TheBlueZayn/SCAMP-C6-Assessment/README.md

 # SheCodeAfrica Assessmemt

 ## Data Science Project
-- README.md contains infomation on the analysis
+- fake_job_posting.csv is the data of analysis
 - main.ipynb contains the code for the analysis

-## Analysis of Fake Job Postings
-- Cleaning data
-- Visualising Industries with high fraudulence

 ## Libraries Used
-- Pandas for data wrangling
+- Pandas for data  analysis and wrangling
 - Numpy for imputing null values
 - Matplotlib for visualisation

+## Analysis of Fake Job Postings
+## Steps
+Loading CSV file into a dataframe and inspecting it
+- Cleaning the dataset
+- Analysing Industries with high fraudulence
+- Subsetting the first 15 values and plotting a horizontal barplot
+- Customizing the plot with suitable color, fontsize, labels and title.